Ancient Egyptian Language

 The Early Demotic Language

-The majority of writings were written between the 26th dynasty and the Persian period, therefore it was formed in Lower Egypt between 650 and 400 BC.
-For administrative, legal, and commercial procedures and writings, the demotic language was employed.
+The Egyptians wrote the majority of the writings between the 26th dynasty and the Persian period, forming the language in Lower Egypt between 650 and 400 BC.
+They employed the demotic language for administrative, legal, and commercial procedures and writings.

 The Middle Demotic Language (400-30 BC)